Brett Sylvia

-Brett Gareth Sylvia (born September 12, 1972) is a United States Army major general who has served as the Vice Director for Strategy, Plans, and Policy of the Joint Staff since July 2021.
-Previously, he was the Deputy Commanding General (Maneuver) of the 1st Cavalry Division.
+Brett Gareth Sylvia (born 12 September 1972) is a United States Army major general who served as the commanding general of the 101st Airborne Division and Fort Campbell from 2023 to 2025.
+He previously served as the vice director for strategy, plans, and policy of the Joint Staff.

 Sylvia is a 1994 graduate of the United States Military Academy with a B.S. degree in environmental engineering.
 He later earned an M.S. degree in engineering management from the Missouri University of Science and Technology and a Master of Military Arts and Sciences degree from the School of Advanced Military Studies at the Army Command and General Staff College.

+In July 2023, Sylvia assumed command of the 101st Airborne Division.
+In December 2024, he was nominated for promotion to lieutenant general and assignment as director for strategy, plans and policy of the Joint Staff.